 Unfortunately, many individuals fall through the cracks in between detox and recovery.
 Individuals find themselves lost during their transitions between the stages of recovery that may include: withdrawal management, live-in/outpatient treatment services, recovery housing and continuing self-care with community reintegration.
 The current system also lacks the ability to support individuals to successfully move along their preferred life trajectories in terms of housing, health, legal, education and employment goals, during and after recovery.

-The Addiction Recovery Community (ARC) model addresses these gaps by providing a one-stop shop for a full continuum of care, including: Early Recovery Program, Treatment Housing Program, Recovery Support Housing and Recovery Community Centre (RCC).
+The Addiction Recovery Community Housing (ARCH) model addresses these gaps by providing a one-stop shop for a full continuum of care, including: Early Recovery Program, Treatment Housing Program, Recovery Support Housing and Recovery Community Centre (RCC).
 It aims to provide recovery pathways that address the housing, health and employment goals of the individual; while optimizing the use of limited and expensive health care resources; and improving access and navigation through the system.

-The ARC model will (initially) be implemented in three communities to address gaps in the types and availability of supports and services.
+The ARCH model will (initially) be implemented in three communities to address gaps in the types and availability of supports and services.
 There is a need to focus on the treatment and recovery of women with babies and children, a lack of culturally safe services for Indigenous peoples in northeastern B.C., and a purpose-built RCC in the DTES to support recovery self-care, social programming, and peer leadership opportunities.
 These projects will address and fill these gaps in the addiction recovery services system.

 The Delancey Street Foundation (DSF) model combines housing with life skills development, education and employment training schools at no cost to government, families or residents.
 This peer-led self-help model is a long-term recovery pathway that will fill a gap in the current addictions recovery services continuum by supporting the vulnerable population transitioning out of the correctional services system.
 The program is sustained through the sale of goods and services delivered through vocational training schools that are staffed by residents.